ApilityLabs/keysms-sdk/readme.md

 * `time`        A timestamp in the future to send at.
 Defaults to now
 * `date`        A date in the future to send at.
 Defaults to today

-'''curl -XPOST http://app.keysms.no/messages -d payload='{message:"Hello world", receivers:["99999999"]}' -d signature="your generated sign key" -d username="me"'''
+> curl -XPOST http://app.keysms.no/messages -d payload='{message:"Hello world", receivers:["99999999"]}' -d signature="your generated sign key" -d username="me"

 #### Errors
 The following errors may be returned